NVIDIA/TensorRT-LLM/docs/source/speculative_decoding.md

 However, similar to any new model, you can follow the same approach to define your own Medusa model and deploy with TensorRT-LLM.
 - We match only tokens during the validation phasem that is `medusa_temperature=0`.
 - Beam search is **not** compatible with Medusa.

+# ReDrafter

+This approach enhances the single-model Medusa method by predicting and verifying tokens using the same model.
+However, unlike Medusa, it predicts draft tokens using a recurrent predictor, where each draft token depends on the previous one.
+This method also allows the use of beam search to identify more prominent draft tokens.
+For more details, please read [the ReDrafter paper](https://arxiv.org/html/2403.09919v1).

+TensorRT-LLM implements the ReDrafter model such that logits prediction, beam search, and draft token acceptance are performed inside the TensorRT engine.
+This contrasts with standard model inference, which only predicts logits and performs decoding outside the engine.
+Since the engine predicts explicit draft tokens instead of implicit tokens decoded from logits, we categorize this speculative decoding method as `explicit_draft_tokens`.
+Please, visit the [ReDrafter README](../../examples/redrafter/README.md) for information about building and running the model.
+ReDrafter supports both Inflight Fused Batching runtime and Python static batching runtime.